Communication with Employees

 Communication among Employees

 In October 2007, Daiwa Securities introduced a program for supporting club activities.
 This program was created to help employees enjoy their time off and deepen their friendships with colleagues, building more opportunities for sharing a sense of camaraderie and solidarity.
 It is also intended to support work-life balance and facilitate a fuller social life for employees.
 The program was expanded and enhanced in FY2009.
 Under this program, employee groups that meet certain conditions are recognized as Daiwa Clubs or Daiwa Circles, which receive subsidies to cover some of their activity costs.
-As of March 2019, 20 clubs and four circles were active across the Group.

 Relationship with Employee Unions